The Hollow Chocolate Bunnies of the Apocalypse

 The Hollow Chocolate Bunnies of the Apocalypse is a novel by the British author Robert Rankin.
 It is Rankin's 24th novel and his first for new publishers Gollancz.
-It is set in Toy City (formerly Toy Town), a place where toys are alive and the characters from nursery rhymes are local celebrities.
+It is set in Toy City, a place where toys are alive and the characters from nursery rhymes are local celebrities.
 It is followed by a sequel, "The Toyminator".

 The novel is expanded from a throwaway line in Rankin's previous novel The Fandom of the Operator, which refers to recurring character Lazlo Woodbine investigating the murder of nursery rhyme characters in Toy City.